Analysis Of An Aluminum Zinc Alloy

 X-Ray Fluorescence (XRF) Spectroscopy

 XRF is a non-destructive technique that utilizes X-rays to excite the atoms in a sample.
-When the atoms return to their ground state, they emit secondary X-rays with energies characteristic of the elements present.
+Still, when the atoms return to their ground state, they emit secondary X-rays with energies characteristic of the elements present.
 By measuring the energy and intensity of these secondary X-rays, the elemental composition of the sample can be determined.

 Advantages of XRF: